-Centres should refer to the Cambridge Handbook for further guidance.
+Teachers should refer to the Cambridge Handbook and the Guide to Administering Art and Design for further guidance.
 Candidates should be familiar with the assessment objectives by which their work will be assessed.

-Component 4: coursework, guidance for Centres 8.
+8. Component 4: Coursework, guidance for Centres